paulaharder/SpectralAdversarialDefense/README.md

 $ python train_cif100.py
 ```

 Copy the pth-files from the checkpoint directory to /models/vgg_cif10.pth or /models/vgg_cif100.pth.
+In detail: For cif10 go to the folder ./checkpoints; copy the file ckpt.pth to the folder ./models and rename it vgg_cif10.pth.
+For cif100: Go to the folder ./checkpoints/vgg16; select a folder; copy a file *.pth to the folder ./models and rename it vgg_cif100.pth.

 The following skript will download the CIFAR-10/100 dataset and extract the CIFAR10/100 images, which are correctly classified by the network by running.
 Use --net cif10 for CIFAR-10 and --net cif100 for CIFAR-100
 ```sh